 The best running shoes for compartment syndrome allow you to run with minimal pounding on the heel area.
-They are intended to force you to land with the midfoot or forefoot to lessen pressure on the peroneal tendon.
+They are intended to force you to land with the midfoot or forefoot to lessen pressure on the lower leg.

-Experts recommend wearing barefoot or minimalist running shoes to minimize the heel strike tendency and thus ease pressure on the peroneal tendon.
+Experts recommend wearing barefoot or minimalist running shoes to minimize the heel strike tendency and thus ease pressure on the lower leg.

 See the reviews below for typical running shoes when you are suffering from compartment syndrome.

 Reviews: 7 Best Running Shoes for Compartment Syndrome 2021

 Merrell Vapor Glove 2 Men’s running shoe is probably the most popular, most admired barefoot-inspired running shoe out there.

 Its bare-foot construction has definitely out-innovated many barefoot-inspired running shoes in the market.